Ten Ways to Protect Your Assets from Mainecare, Medicaid or a Nursing Home

 #9 Give your stuff away (60 months before applying)

-What is this 60 month rule?
-When answering the question how can you protect your money from medicaid, first you must understand what medicaid is.
+What is the five year lookback?
+What is the 60 month rule?
+When answering the question how can you protect your assets from Medicaid or Mainecare, first you must understand what Mainecare is.
 Medicaid is a government program that pays for a nursing home if you can’t afford it.
 In Maine it is called Mainecare.
 But how does Medicaid or Mainecare know if I can afford it?
 They look at 60 months, or five years’ worth of your financial history.
 That is the 60-month rule or the five year lookback with nursing homes and Medicaid.
 So, you say to me, what if I give my stuff away 60 months or 5 years before I apply.
 “Yes!”
 The lawyer says, “that will work”.
+However, you must be careful.
+Also, you should have a backup plan in case you are in need of care before the five year period has run.

-However, now you’re back to our number 10 on the top ten list.
-You have no stuff.
-But, you say, won’t the person I gave my stuff to be so grateful for the gift that they’ll use it to pay for my private room?
+However, now you’re back to our number 10 on the top ten list – give your assets away.
+You have no assets.
+But, you say, won’t the person I gave my assets to be so grateful for the gift that they’ll use the assets to pay for my private room?
 Remember the private room in number 10?
-For “private room” fill in the blank with anything you (or your spouse) might want that will make your quality of life a little better but may not be covered by Medicaid.
+For “private room” fill in the blank with anything you (or your spouse) might want that will make your quality of life a little better but may not be covered by Mainecare.
 Or maybe you aren’t in a nursing home.
 Now you’re the one who has an expensive home repair.
 Or maybe you just want to buy a new car.

 “Yes!”
 The lawyer says, “that will work… BUT now you have no stuff!”